 Lefcourt – New York retailer at 400 Madison Ave, New York.
 The company primarily sourced their shoes from English shoe makers but also had Alden produce some of their stock.
 Company was the first to introduce the tassel loafer.
 The retailer ceased operations in the 1990s

 Lloyd & Haig – New York retailer.
-Founded in 1929 and Closed in the 1990s.
+Founded in 1929 and closed in the 1996.
 Contracted with a number of firms including Bostonian and Hanover to produce premium shoes with the Lloyd & Haig brand

 London Character – New York based chain.
 Closed in the 1970s?

 Mason – Chippewa Falls Wisconsin.
+Founded in 1904 by August and Bert Mason.
 Ended USA production in 2003.

 Mansfield – Bostonian shoes brand

 Mid-States Shoe Co – Milwaukee Wisconsin.
+Originally the Walter Booth Shoe Co.
 Later Shoe Co of America.
+Bankrupt in June 1999 and remaining assets sold to J Baker in February 2000.

 Modern Shoe Co – St Louis Missouri.